 It is an important side note that the U.S. government does not oversee essential oil quality except to stipulate that only 5% of a product be pure essential oil to be labeled “pure”.
 This is a disappointment to many essential oil enthusiasts, who believe that the integrity of essential oil quality is at the heart of essential oil therapy.
 The level of quality is indeed what distinguishes essential oils used for therapy from, say, public bathroom air freshener.

 Don't give up on essential oils during pregnancy just yet, their incredible benefits far outweigh any effort it may take to understand safe use.
-Consider a few of the studied benefits for use during maternity: Of 23 patients evaluated in a controlled study on lavender for anxiety during induction of labor, a significant number of moms were found to have reduced anxiety, head ache, and interrupted sleep (Adams 2000); Sitz baths with lavender essential oil were found to significantly decrease inflammation and pain compared to the control group using povidone-iodine sitz baths (Complementary Therapies in Clinical Practice 2010).
+Consider a few of the studied benefits for use during maternity: Of 23 patients evaluated in a controlled study on lavender for feelings of anxiousness during induction of labor, a significant number of moms were found to have reduced feelings of anxiousness, ache to head, and interrupted sleep (Adams 2000); Sitz baths with lavender essential oil were found to significantly decrease inflammation and discomfort compared to the control group using povidone-iodine sitz baths (Complementary Therapies in Clinical Practice 2010).
 There are diaper buckets full of studies on pain relief during labor, reduced nausea during pregnancy, and other maternity-related topics as well.
 This simple, lovely practice has the potential to change someone's outlook, quality of life, or length of labor with little risk of harm.

 Essential oil authors and medical professionals, including Ron Guba, Robert Tisserand, and Jane Buckle agree that with attention to dose and quality, "it is more prudent to recommend that those which are potentially dangerous be avoided throughout pregnancy", than to limit responsible use of essential oils during early pregnancy.
 [Tisserand]